jsmithvaero/flighthorizon-data/README.md

 # FlightHorizon Analysis

-## Warning

-> The Makefile is somewhat out-of-date, and I need to update it. - Max

 The purpose of this repository is to house data analysis software written and used by Vigilant Aerospace for the express purpose of analyzing flight data.